Lattice-Renormalized Tunneling Models for Superconducting Qubit Materials: Results and Discussion

 using the symmetry $C_{jklm}=C_{lmjk}$.
 The relative energy between two two adjacent sites is then $\Delta E^{(ij)}/{V_0} = (\sigma^{(i)}_{lm}-\sigma^{(j)}_{lm})\varepsilon_{lm}\,,$ where $\sigma^{(i)}_{lm}=C_{jklm}^{(i)}\alpha^{(i)}_{jk}$.
 After multiplying by the domain volume, we obtain $\Delta E^{(ij)}=(P^{(j)}_{lm}-P^{(i)}_{lm})\varepsilon_{lm}\,,$ where $P^{(i)}_{lm}$ is the elastic dipole tensor of the defect.
 Thus, in the dilute limit, site-to-site asymmetry of a given tunneling system depends depends only on the local stress field at the defect, consistent with the elastic dipole tensor formalism \cite{Wrbel2021}.

 This framework demonstrates that local strain fields can strongly modulate TLS energetics, making strain engineering and control over homogeneity critical for mitigating decoherence \cite{Chen2024}; highly pure superconducting films with low internal strain fields, will be the most prone to resonant TLS and multilevel systems (MLS).
-In crystalline systems, only TLS subject to nearly isotropic stress/strain fields will exhibit tunneling behavior, as tunneling is effectively quenched above a critical well-asymmetry.
+In crystalline systems, only TLS subject to nearly isotropic or likewise symmetry-preserving stress/strain fields will exhibit tunneling behavior, as tunneling is effectively quenched above a critical well-to-well asymmetry.